Skip to main content

 Selecting specific tools

-Use pick to cherry-pick tools from a set:
+Use pick to cherry-pick or omit to exclude specific tools from a set:

 const tools = {